-The following first party Cookies may be placed on your computer or device:
+The following first-party Cookies may be placed on Your computer or device:

 |Name of Cookie||Purpose||Provider|

-In addition to the controls that We provide, you can choose to enable or disable Cookies in your internet browser.
-Most internet browsers also enable you to choose whether you wish to disable all Cookies or only third party Cookies.
-By default, most internet browsers accept Cookies but this can be changed.
-For further details, please consult the help menu in your internet browser or the documentation that came with your device.
+In addition to the controls that We provide, You can choose to enable or disable Cookies in Your internet browser.
+Most internet browsers also enable You to choose whether You wish to disable all Cookies or only third-party Cookies.
+By default, most internet browsers accept Cookies, but this can be changed.
+For further details, please consult the help menu in Your internet browser or the documentation that came with Your device.

-You can choose to delete Cookies on your computer or device at any time, however you may lose any information that enables you to access Our Site more quickly and efficiently including, but not limited to, login and personalisation settings.
+You can choose to delete Cookies on Your computer or device at any time, however You may lose any information that enables You to access Our Site more quickly and efficiently including, but not limited to, login and personalisation settings.

-It is recommended that you keep your internet browser and operating system up-to-date and that you consult the help and guidance provided by the developer of your internet browser and manufacturer of your computer or device if you are unsure about adjusting your privacy settings.
+It is recommended that You keep Your internet browser and operating system up-to-date and that You consult the help and guidance provided by the developer of Your internet browser and manufacturer of Your computer or device if You are unsure about adjusting Your privacy settings.

 To contact Us about anything to do with Your personal data and data protection, including to make a subject access request, please send Us an email at email@example.com or by using the contact form at www.beares.com/contact.